mattbeicke/swen-project/README.md

 - Matthew Beicke
 - Ricardo Lopez
 - Zachary Coy
-- Julian Burton

 ## Prerequisites

 - Java **24** (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
--  _add any other tech stack requirements_

 ## How to run it